lizaodawn/IMMARKUS-wiki-clone/06-Working-with-Metadata.md

 ## Recording Metadata in Annotation Mode

 You can also enter metadata for individual images in the annotation mode.
-Click the individual image to enter the annotation mode and select the metadata tab in the right panel (red square in **Figure 15**).
+Click the individual image to enter the annotation mode and select the metadata tab in the right panel (blue square in **Figure 19**).
 Select the schema for your metadata and fill in the properties you defined under **metadata** in the **Data Model** view.

 For IIIF imports, as with the [Folder Metadata](#Recording-Folder-Metadata-in-the-Image-Gallery) and [Individual Image Metadata](#Recording-Individual-Image-Metadata-in-the-Image-Gallery), you can view the embedded metadata or edit it using your own schema.